Some people say I’m a very “negative person.”

 An early negative example for me, was neither a fool nor failure.
 He was just a guy with bad timing.
 I only met him once.
 I never learned his name.
 He didn’t know it at the time, but he spelled out 5 life lessons in 2-minutes.

 It was my first part-time job.
 I was maybe 15.
 I was hauling all the used cardboard boxes out of the Star Market to the dumpster.
-It was the Star Market in Highland Square just west of downtown Akron, Ohio.

 This was late 70’s.
 There was no fucking recycling bin (so don’t ask, you douchebag millennial).
 We took deposits on bottles and sent those back for the 3 cents.
 But cardboard, aluminum cans, newspapers went in the trash with the fermented milk, the moldy cheese, the rotten vegetables… We topped it off with the leftover fat and guts and slime from the butcher shop.